buchanankerswell/kerswell_kohn_backarc/README.md

 ![](figs/diff/CentralAmericaDiffComp.png)

-This repository provides all materials for the manuscript *A Comparison of Heat Flow Interpolations near Subduction Zones* (Kerswell & Kohn 2023, G3)
+This repository provides all materials for the manuscript *A Comparison of Heat Flow Interpolations Near Subduction Zones* (Kerswell & Kohn 2023, G3).

 This repository includes:

 - All datasets required to compile the study
 - R scripts to reproduce all results and figures
 - A Makefile to compile the study
+- The complete manuscript written in Rmarkdown

-*This repository is self-contained but requires the following software (all open-source).*
+This repository is self-contained but requires the following software (all open-source).

 ## Prerequisite software